Alex17319/Design/README.md

 ## FLASC general posters

 Posters made for the FLinders Academic Science Club.
 Both advertise the club to all students - the square one is intended for general member signups, while the rectangular one is intended to attract potential new board/exec members.
 Both designs were made in Inkscape, with feedback from others along the way.
-The logo & science-glyphs were made by others previously, while the text inside the hexagons was based on one of the clubs old Facebook banners.
+The logo & science-glyphs were made by others previously, while the text inside the hexagons was based on one of the club's old Facebook banners.

 <img src="FLASC - General Posters/GeneralPoster v8.png" width="57.97%"/><img src="Utils/Padding.png" width="1%"/><img src="FLASC - General Posters/BoardPoster v8.png" width="41.00%"/>